-I will work with all on protocol - says new Northern Ireland secretary
+NI Protocol: New NI secretary says he will work with everyone on issues

 But the protocol brought in some new checks on goods moving between Great Britain and Northern Ireland and has been criticised by unionist politicians.

-However, the majority of politicians elected to the Northern Ireland Assembly in last month's elections support the arrangements.
+However, the majority of politicians elected to the Northern Ireland Assembly in May's elections support the arrangements.

 Mr Heaton-Harris called on the DUP to return to power sharing as soon as possible, but insisted he understood the importance of resolving issues with the protocol first.

-Mr Heaton-Harris is the third Conservative MP to hold the NI secretary role within the past three months, and replaces Shailesh Vara who was sacked on Tuesday.
+Mr Heaton-Harris is the third Conservative MP to hold the NI secretary role within the past three months, and replaces Mr Vara who was sacked on Tuesday.

 Mr Vara, who was in the role for 62 days, became the shortest serving Northern Ireland secretary ever.